AzusaKe/Halo/README.md

 # Launch Minecraft client with the mod
 ./gradlew runClient

-# Launch a dedicated server with the mod
+# Launch dedicated server with the mod
 ./gradlew runServer
 ```